mmcdan13/kickstarter-analysis/README.md

 and a count of the Outcomes as the values.
 I also filtered the column labels to show the campaigns that were "successful," "failed," and "canceled."
 The pivot table provided a count of campaigns per month per Outcome.

-Note: the "Years" column, was created by using the YEAR() function to extract the year from the “Date Created Conversion” column.
+Note: the "Years" filter, was created by using the YEAR() function to extract the year from the “Date Created Conversion” column.